Ni-zav/telkom-u/README.md

 - Store academic projects and assignments
 - Track my educational progress at Telkom University

+## Notes
+- This repository is not for note taking or study materials.
+It is a repository for works and assignments that I have completed at Telkom University.

 ## Structure
 The repository contains various materials from my coursework and projects organized by semester/subject.